root-project/web/install/all_releases/root-version-v5-34-00-patch-release-notes.md

     *   New class <tt>TTeXDump</tt> to generate PGF/TikZ vector graphics output
     *   Allow parenthesis in PDF and PS file names.
 *   RooFit (with substantial contributions from M. Schiller)
-    *   Deprecate RooComplex, adapt rest of code to use std::complex instread
+    *   Deprecate RooComplex, adapt rest of code to use std::complex instead
     *   New faster & more precise implementation of complex error function
     *   Analytical integrals for RooChebychev
     *   In RooAbsPdf::plotOn() allow to project an asymmetry of region